 This classic coffee cheesecake recipe is luxuriously creamy, perfectly smooth, and rich with coffee flavor.
 Baked in a 9-inch springform pan, the coffee cheesecake filling sits on a buttery, homemade graham cracker crust.
 I also share my kitchen-tested trick for baking perfect cheesecake without a water bath below.
 It’s a game-changer!

 Ask me what my favorite sweet flavor is and I will always say coffee.
 There is something about it that I just cant get enough of.
-Like these chocolate chunk coffee cookies, coffee blondies, or coffee frosting that is good on just about any cake recipe.
+Like these chocolate chunk coffee cookies, coffee cupcakes, or coffee frosting that is good on just about any cake recipe.

 As a trained pastry chef, making cheesecake doesn’t scare me and it shouldn’t scare you either!
+It really is easy to make once you learn the hack I have for a no water bath cheesecake!

 Why you’ll love this recipe